 Brownstone Poets on ZOOM

-Please follow directions below to prevent last minute traffic on the day of the reading:We’re back!
+Please follow directions below promptly, in advance of the reading to avoid delays entering the meeting room:We’re back!
 On ZOOM.
-Our January features are JP Howard, Susana H. Case, and Sandra Yannone.
+Our January features are William Considine, Roxanne Hoffman, and Thaddeus Rutkowksi.
 Plus a limited open mic.
 Your $5 contributions keeps our annual anthology in print and pays our features.
 Hosted by Patricia Carragon, our Brooklyn girl and Editor-in-Chief.

 Step 1: Make your $5 donation: https://rb.gy/utlbol

-Step 2: Register in advance for this meeting: rb.gy/fowl4g
+Step 2: Register in advance for this meeting: https://rb.gy/a8jpbm

 Step 3: After making your donation and registering, you will receive a confidential confirmation email containing your unique link to join the event.